coda/packs-sdk/docs/guides/development/cli.md

 -->

+## Recommended file structure

+When using the CLI to build a Pack you can split your code into multiple files, which can be really useful for large or complex Packs.
+You can organize your code however you like, as long as there is a file that exports the Pack definition with the name `pack` (typically named `pack.ts`).

+Coda engineers have built dozens of Packs over the years, and have settled on a the recommended file structure below:

+* `helpers.ts` - A place to define helper functions used by your Pack.
+* `pack.ts` - The core Pack definition, where all of the formulas, sync tables, and other building blocks are added.
+* `schemas.ts` - A place to define the schemas (structured data types) used by your Pack.
+* `types.ts` - A place to define TypeScript types for the data used by your Pack.

+To see this pattern in action check out the [CLI example Packs][github_examples] on GitHub.

 ## When to use Pack Studio

 Although a lot of Pack management can be done through the CLI, there are still some tasks that require you to visit the Pack Studio web interface.
 These include: